Sunday

 Friday - Erev Shabbos!

-FriIf you can make time cut up a salad, fill the water urn, set the lights, etc... and maybe even take a little power nap?!
+Friday afternoon is a good time to cut up a salad, fill the water urn, set the lights, etc... and maybe even take a little power walk or nap?!

 If your week got out of hand and you're still at square one, check out Shabbat in an hour.
 And stay calm, Shabbos is coming!